ChenYingwen-Iris/Brain-Age-Test-A-Reaction-Training-Game/README.md

 - Windows: use `Win + Shift + S` (Snipping Tool) or `PrtSc`/`Alt + PrtSc` then paste to save.
 - In‑code capture (optional): call `pygame.image.save(SCREEN, "path.png")` on a suitable frame.

----
-If you’d like me to add a hotkey to auto‑export a full set of screenshots, say the preferred size and layout and I’ll wire it up.